irrdnet/irrd/docs/admins/deployment.rst

 Processing email changes
 ------------------------
-To process incoming requested changes by email, configure a mailserver to deliver the email to the ``irrd_submit_email`` command.
+To process incoming requested changes by email, configure a mail server to deliver the email to the ``irrd_submit_email`` command.

 When using the virtualenv as set up above, the full path is::